Enjoy some umami bliss with this healthy Ginger Garlic Miso Soup with Shiitake and Oyster Mushrooms and baby Bok Choy.

 - 2 green onions, chopped

-- 2 teaspoon sesame seeds, for garnish
+- 2 teaspoons sesame seeds, for garnish

 Instructions